Best StairMaster Playlist: Match BPM To Your Climbing Pace

 Most people white-knuckle through those 25 minutes staring at their phone or half-listening to a podcast while their quads scream.
 But the folks who actually stick with it long-term?
 A lot of them figured out the rhythm trick—whether they call it that or not.

-At level 7, your stepping cadence usually lands around 110–120 SPM.
-Queue up songs at 120–130 BPM, and something shifts.
+At level 7, your stepping cadence usually lands around 65–70 SPM.
+Because there aren't many high-energy songs at 65 BPM, the trick is to use "half-time pacing."
+Queue up songs at 130–140 BPM, and take a step on every other beat.
+Something shifts.
 You stop fighting the machine.
 Your legs find a groove.
 The session goes from "I might quit at minute 8" to "okay, I can see the finish line."

 I'm not going to pretend it becomes easy.
 The StairMaster never becomes easy.
 But there's a big difference between suffering through every second and finding a sustainable rhythm that carries you to the end.